 Civil Rights Clinic

-Over a full, intensive year, students in the Civil Rights Clinic handle litigation involving police accountability, most frequently racial profiling cases but also first amendment and due process in criminal justice and police matters.
-The clinic and cases are supervised by Chris Dunn, associate legal director of the New York Civil Liberties Union, the New York affiliate of the American Civil Liberties Union.
-Students handle their cases out of their offices at the NYCLU, where they act as members of the legal department staff.
-The clinic also develops the students’ litigation skills through a seminar program that includes a full trial advocacy component and that uses the students’ own cases as the basis for their study of litigation and other strategies for change, and for their critical examination of the institutions that their clients are involved with.
+Over a full, intensive year, students in the Civil Rights Clinic handle litigation involving police accountability, often concerning racial profiling, but also the First Amendment and due process in criminal justice system.
+The clinic and cases are supervised by Chris Dunn and Alexis Karteron of the New York Civil Liberties Union, the New York affiliate of the American Civil Liberties Union.
+Students handle their cases out of the NYCLU’s office, where they act as members of the NYCLU legal department staff.
+The clinic also develops the students’ litigation skills through a seminar that uses the students’ own cases as the basis for their study of litigation and other strategies for change.

 Constitutional Transitions Clinic and Colloquium: The Middle East Revolutions (for J.D.s)

 The Constitutional Transitions Clinic and Colloquium: The Middle East Revolutions is a joint project of Constitutional Transitions and the Cairo office of International Institute for Democracy and Electoral Assistance (IDEA), an intergovernmental organization that supports sustainable democracy worldwide, with 27 member states.
 IDEA’s mission s to support sustainable democratic change by providing comparative knowledge, and assisting in democratic reform, and influencing policies and politics.
 Taught by Professor Sujit Choudhry.